-The "triplet" concept of risk is operationally useful because it makes clear that in order to define, assess, and understand risk it is necessary to produce:
+2.3.4 The "triplet" concept of risk is operationally useful because it makes clear that in order to define, assess, and understand risk it is necessary to produce:

-- A definition of the scenarios that may happen.
-This definition is especially useful when organized in logical fashion to identify the cause-consequence relationship of events that constitute accident scenarios. - A characterization of the probabilities of the accident scenarios that have been identified.
-This characterization is expressed quantitatively in the form of a probability over some reference period of time or set of activities, or as a "frequency;" i.e., a probability per unit of time. - A characterization of the severity of the consequences associated with the accident scenarios that have been identified.
+b.
+A characterization of the probabilities of the accident scenarios that have been identified.
+This characterization is expressed quantitatively in the form of a probability over some reference period of time or set of activities, or as a "frequency;" i.e., a probability per unit of time.

+c.
+A characterization of the severity of the consequences associated with the accident scenarios that have been identified.
 This characterization is expressed quantitatively in the form of a numeric parameter or set of parameters that best represent the magnitude and type of the adverse consequences.

-It is also important to identify the uncertainties in the probabilities and consequences and to quantify them to the extent feasible.
+2.3.5 It is also important to identify the uncertainties in the probabilities and consequences and to quantify them to the extent feasible.

-- 2.3.4 NASA uses the term "safety" broadly to include human safety (public and workforce), environmental safety, and asset safety . $^6$ Therefore, safety-adverse consequences of interest to NASA may include: - a.
+2.3.6 NASA uses the term "safety" broadly to include human safety (public and workforce), environmental safety, and asset safety .
+Therefore, safety-adverse consequences of interest to NASA may include:

+- a.
 General public death, injury, or illness. - b.
 Local public death, injury, or illness. - c.
 Astronaut death, injury, or illness. - d.
-Ground crew and other workforce (occupational) death, injury, or illness. - e.
+Ground crew and other workforce (occupational) death, injury, or illness.

+&lt;sup>1 NASA defines mishap as -An unplanned event that results in at least one of the following: Injury to NASA personnel, caused by NASA operations; Injury to non-NASA personnel, caused by NASA operations; Damage to public or private property (including foreign property), caused by NASA operations or NASA funded development or research projects; Occupational injury or occupational illness to NASA personnel; Destruction of, or damage to, NASA property except for a malfunction or failure of component parts that are normally subject to fair wear and tear.+ e.
 Earth contamination.

-&lt;sup>1 NASA defines mishap as -An unplanned event that results in at least one of the following: Injury to NASA personnel, caused by NASA operations; Injury to non-NASA personnel, caused by NASA operations; Damage to public or private property (including foreign property), caused by NASA operations or NASA funded development or research projects; Occupational injury or occupational illness to NASA personnel; Destruction of, or damage to, NASA property except for a malfunction or failure of component parts that are normally subject to fair wear and tear.+